-As this report has pointed out. climatic changes (e.g. El Niño and La Niña) have also altered or reduced the availability of NTFPs, as well as that of agricultural production (e.g. upland rice).
-In 2005 to cope with food-scarcity, members of the Tanabag Batak began to integrate the collection of rattan almaciga with the harvesting of timber forest products such as wood for charcoal making.
+As this report has pointed out, climatic changes (e.g. El Niño and La Niña) have also altered or reduced the availability of NTFPs, as well as that of agricultural production (e.g. upland rice).
+In 2005 to cope food-scarcity, some with members of the Tanabag Batak began to integrate the collection of rattan and almaciaa with the harvesting of timber forest products such as wood for charcoal making.
 This suggests that, under particular circumstances, the Batak might be forced to contravene their own sustainable patterns of NTFPs extraction, as well as those 'customary norms' associated with a 'correct use' of natural resources (e.g. the maintenance of good relationships with the mystical custodians of animals and plants).
-Indeed, according to Padaw, one the surviving shamans, of two commercialization of previously sellable resources: (e.g. wild pig meat and already affected honey) has relationship between human and nonwith human entities. negative repercussions not only on the social stability of the group, but also on the availability of vital resources.
-Today, threats to the forest environment come unexpectedly from everywhere, shamans feel that it is impossible for them re-establish the cosmic balance. especially when the sources 'imbalances' (e.g. climatic changes) are immediately neither known nor detectable.
+Indeed, according to Padaw, one of the two surviving shamans, commercialization of previously sellable resources: (e.g. wild pig meat and already affected honey) has relationship between human and nonentities. with negative human repercussions not only on the social stability of the group, but also on the availability of vital resources.
+Today, threats to the forest environment come unexpectedly from everywhere, shamans feel that it is impossible for them re-establish the cosmic balance. especially when the sources 'imbalances' (e.g. climatic changes) are neither known nor immediately detectable.
 In short, shamans claim to have no power to correct the 'ecological imbalances' of which outsiders are primarily responsible and which cause the anger of the mystical custodians of animals and plants.
 Furthermore, nowadays, shamanism is increasingly seen as an irrelevant instrument to face and deal with the new transformations.
 Especially for the young generations, imported technology and 'modern life' have an aesthetic force and a socializing dimension that largely overrides that of shamanic séances and traditional narratives.